Rockland Community College

 Rockland Community College (RCC) is a public community college in Rockland County, New York.
 It is part of the State University of New York.
 The college, established in 1959, became the 18th community college to join the SUNY system.
 The college offers 51 programs and offers associate degrees and certificates.
 The current enrollment is 6,859 students.

 The main campus is in Suffern, New York, but classes are also offered at an extension sites in Nyack and Orangeburg.

-The college has more than 525 full and part-time faculty members, including several SUNY Chancellor's Award winners, and published authors and artists.
-The faculty-student ratio is 22:1.
-Rockland has the third highest transfer rate in the SUNY system and has a Continuing Education programs which served about 3,500 each year.

 History

 An institution called Rockland College, chartered by the state Board of Regents in 1878, existed for sixteen years in Nyack, New York but is not related to the current institution.

 Rockland Junior College, supported by federal funds disbursed through New York State, and sponsored by Nyack High School was established in 1932 as one of several depression-era two-year schools.
 Rockland Junior College shut down in 1935.

 The current Rockland Community College was founded in 1959.
 It was planned that it would raise taxes by only $4 a year.
 Between 1956 and 1970, Rockland's population was one of the fastest growing in the state, expected to double from 107,000 to 215,000 and the number of high school graduates was projected to rise from 700 to 2,463.

 Large local industries like Avon Products in Suffern and Lederle Laboratories in Pearl River required more skilled workers, and the growth of Rockland County hospitals, Nyack Hospital and Good Samaritan Hospital in Suffern warranted the creation of a nursing program.

 Sixty-nine percent of parents polled expressed interest in their children attending a community college in Rockland County.

 The Spring Valley satellite campus, sold for $4.2 million, has been discontinued.
 It was located in the historic North Main Street School.
 Instructions were discontinued at the Haverstraw Extension Center in 2020.